galamo/DevGeekWeek2025_MFS/MFS/Lab_6/README.md

-Running the MFS
+# Run
+1. pnpm run build
+2. pnpm run start
-Creating new MF In the steup
+3. Add new MF to the setup
+4. Search box